lumeland/lume.land/cms/deployment/deno-deploy.md

 title: Deploy on Deno Deploy
 description: How to setup LumeCMS to use it on Deno Deploy
 order: 1
+url: false
 ---

 [Deno Deploy](https://deno.com/deploy) is a distributed deploy system provided by Deno that allows to run Deno code on the cloud. **LumeCMS** can run on Deno Deploy but keep in mind the following limitations:

-- In Deno Deploy it's not possible to write in the file system so you have to configure a GitHub repository to commit the changes to.
+- In Deno Deploy it's not possible to write in the local git repository so you have to configure a remote git repository to commit the changes to.
 - For the very same reason, it's not possible to live preview the changes.
-All the changes are inmediately commited to the GitHub repository.
+All the changes are inmediately commited to the remote git repository.

 If you want to preview the changes before commit, it's recommended to use a VPS.
 [See instructions here](./vps.md).